Tyra-Bjurman/Cb/README.md

 # Cb
-C flat - A functional programming paradigm library for C
+C flat - A functional base library for C